David Tennant Confirmed As Crowley In Amazon's 'Good Omens'

-He has played a Death-Eater, a Time Lord and a Marvel supervillain.
-Now David Tennant will play a demon who is too cool for the apocalypse in Amazon’s Good Omens.
+He has played a Death-Eater, a Time Lord, and a Marvel supervillain.
+Now, David Tennant will play a demon who is too cool for the apocalypse in Amazon’s Good Omens.

 The former Doctor Who star has just been confirmed to reprise his villainous role in Jessica Jones Season 2.
 David Tennant is evidently on a roll as it was also announced that he will be joining the new series based on Neil Gaiman and Terry Pratchett’s collaborative masterpiece.